Key takeaways

-- AI Assistant (Public Preview).
-A built-in chat assistant that can explore your model, write DAX queries, generate C# scripts, run BPA analysis, optimize your model, and more.
+- AI Assistant: A built-in chat assistant that can explore your model, write DAX queries, generate C# scripts, run BPA analysis, optimize your model, and more.

-- Preview Model Impact.
-A new way to execute C# scripts that snapshots your model before running and displays a side-by-side diff of every change, letting you accept or revert the entire script with one click.
+- Run C# scripts with change review: A new way to run C# scripts that snapshots your model first and shows a side-by-side diff, so you can accept or revert the whole script with one click.

-- Support for new DAX and UDF implementations.
-New parameters and Functions are fully supported in our code assistance and semantic validation.
+- New DAX and UDF support: New parameters and functions are fully supported in code assistance and semantic validation.

 This summary is produced by the author, and not by AI.